 10. The session on Saturday morning continues debating approved resolutions in committees.

 11. The first session of the General Assembly starts on Saturday afternoon.
 The process of debating is exactly the same as in committees and a resolution which has passed in each committee will be debated.

-13. On Sunday morning, after an optional Mass service in the school’s Oratory, the second session of the General Assembly will take place, which will include debating the resolutions from the Security Council and the Arctic Circle Council.
+13. On Sunday morning, after an optional Mass service in the school’s Oratory, the second session of the General Assembly will take place, which will include debating the resolutions from the Security Council and the Arctic Council.